 Bonding and Connection

-Engaging in any form of nurturing touch during pregnancy can contribute to the bonding process between the expectant mother and the growing baby.
+Engaging in any nurturing touch during pregnancy can contribute to bonding between the expectant mother and the growing baby.
 Pregnancy massage allows for a calm and soothing environment that fosters relaxation and enhances the connection between the mother and the unborn child.

 Is pregnancy massage safe?

-Generally yes, if you observe a few precautions.
-Prenatal massage is safe after three months of pregnancy, but you should first seek the green signal from your physicist and let your practitioner know about your pregnancy.
+Generally, yes, if you take a few precautions.
+Prenatal massage is safe after three months of pregnancy, but you should first seek the green signal from your physician and let your practitioner know about your pregnancy.
 However, receiving a massage during the first three months (trimester) of pregnancy can induce morning sickness and dizziness in some people.

-Another area of concern is the fact that there’s a vast variation in training.
+Another area of concern is the vast variation in training.
 In addition, there’s a lack of certification standards worldwide.
-Indeed, there’s no set minimum training for a massage therapist, let alone any widely-accepted training standards for a particular type of massage, such as pregnancy massage.
+Indeed, there’s no set minimum training for a massage therapist, let alone any widely accepted training standards for a particular type of massage, such as pregnancy.

 Precautions

 It’s also a good idea to avoid lying on your back during the second half of your pregnancy.
-It compresses your baby and uterus against the placenta, limiting blood circulation to it.
+It compresses your baby and uterus against the placenta, limiting blood circulation.

-Another worthy consideration is ensuring that your massage therapist specializes in prenatal massage.
-There is no specific certification required in most countries, so it’s entirely your responsibility–for your own safety–to inquire whether your therapist has the necessary qualifications/training to get the job done.
+Another worthy consideration is ensuring that your massage therapist specialises in prenatal massage.
+No specific certification is required in most countries, so it’s entirely your responsibility–for your safety–to inquire whether your therapist has the qualifications/training to do the job.

 It’s also wise to consult your doctor before receiving a prenatal massage, particularly if you have a health issue.
 Diabetes, fever, hypertension, abdominal pain, and bleeding involve many complications that can make pregnancy massage risky.